 Our surgeons look after and treat newborns with abnormalities of the lungs, intestines, kidneys, liver; children with cancer; children who are in desperate need of organ transplants such as the, intestines or kidneys.
 You might say it is easier to describe what we don’t do!
 (That’s heart, brain and bone surgery, in case you wondered.)

-- training new surgeons
+- providing educational events to support training new surgeons

-- continuing medical education for consultants
+- continuing medical education for consultants and allied health professionals

-- professional guidance
+- professional guidance and support

 Within this section, you will find some information about common conditions as well as links to other sites that may be of interest.